 This depends on the needs of the shoot, such as how many people are in the ceremony, where the reception is located, etc. If I bring a "second' this is at no additional cost to the Bride and Groom.

-Engagement photos are included in our wedding package with a 1 hour time limit, two images to review for the newspaper and six individual prints.
-Proofs will be available for additional prints.
+Engagement photos are included in our wedding package with a 1 hour time limit, two images to review for the newspaper and the same images as 5x7 prints.
+Proofs will be made available for additional prints.

 This is covered in the contract.
 In short, I will have to contact the publisher to see what they prefer to use for printing.
 High resolution prints aren't given to our clients.